hupkit/hupkit/docs/commands/branch-alias.md

 $ hupkit branch-alias
 ```

+> [NOTE]
-**Note:** In the past "master" was used as the default name, which has changed in recent
+> In the past "master" was used as the default name, which has changed in recent
-years to main.
+> years to main.
 HuPKit will try and detect whether main or master is used.

 ## Composer branch-alias